-This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding medical emergencies is one way to assess the well-being of patients during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is a correlation between having fewer emergency room visits and the overall quality of care.

 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percentage of short-term residents who experienced functional improvements, such as with activities of daily living.
+This is the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.